KimGroup/XTEC/README.md

 Photon Source is available for download at https://dx.doi.org/10.18126/iidy-30e7.
 Download the file `srn0_XTEC.nxs` (~32 GB) which has all the data needed for the tutorial notebooks.

+## Contact info
+Any questions and comments on the code, tutorials and the use of XTEC can be directed to Krishnanand Mallayya (kmm537@cornell.edu)